joergkrause/svogv/projects/svogv/README.md

 }
 ~~~

-As you see we use several decorators.
-We have decorators for display hints, such as `Display`.
-And we have decorators to manage the validation, such as `MaxLength()`.
+As you see we use several **decorators**.
+The lib has decorators for display hints, such as `Display`.
+And it has decorators to manage the validation, such as `MaxLength()`.

 The usage is simple; just import like this (selection, there are more options):